tesschin/tesschin.github.io/index.md

 ---
 ## About Me
 Data Scientist.
 HCI Researcher.
 Very interested in understanding and designing human interactions with artificial intelligence systems.
-Worked as a brand marketer in Samsung Electronics and as an Senior Account Planner in Innocean Worldwide (Hyundai Motor Company’s global marketing communication enterprise).
+Worked as a Brand Marketer in Samsung Electronics and as an Senior Account Planner in Innocean Worldwide (Hyundai Motor Company’s global marketing communication enterprise).
 Heavy Music Listener.
 Love reading books, swiming and walking.

 {: style="text-align: justify;"}